Kaltsoon/data-management-and-databases/slides/07-join-clauses/join-clauses.md

 -- ❓ what do we get from this query?
 SELECT course_code, instance_number
 FROM CourseInstance
-INNER JOIN Teacher ON CourseInstance.teacher_number = Teacher.teacher_number
+JOIN Teacher ON CourseInstance.teacher_number = Teacher.teacher_number
-INNER JOIN Campus ON Teacher.campus_code = Campus.campus_code
+JOIN Campus ON Teacher.campus_code = Campus.campus_code
 WHERE Campus.campus_name = 'Pasila'

 -- ❓ what do we get from this query?
 SELECT CourseGrade.course_code, CourseGrade.instance_number, AVG(grade) as average_grade
 FROM CourseGrade
-INNER JOIN CourseInstance ON CourseGrade.course_code = CourseInstance.course_code
+JOIN CourseInstance ON CourseGrade.course_code = CourseInstance.course_code
 AND CourseGrade.instance_number = CourseInstance.instance_number
 WHERE participants > 15
 GROUP BY CourseGrade.course_code, CourseGrade.instance_number